 In the real world, a very engaged stakeholder can be a serious headache for a Project Manager.
 Regular phone calls and a flood of frankly implausible ideas can tax the diplomacy of the calmest Project Manager.
 Even worse is the situation where several stakeholders have jumped at the chance of contributing to the project and they all seek to pull it in different directions.

 This can happen if you are too accommodating of stakeholders.
 It is better to learn what a stakeholder’s particular interests are and seek advice on those areas.
 Instead of inviting the stakeholders to attend the first risk identification brainstorming session, ask them to review the Risk Register that has resulted.
 Instead of asking for Risk Responses, ask them to review the responses your team has come up with.
 The important thing is to maintain the external stakeholders in an advisory role, not in a managing one – remember you are the Project Manager.

 Effective stakeholder engagement is built on effective communications.
 However, the Project Manager needs to encourage useful contributions from the stakeholders, without losing control of the project.
 If you are studying for the PMP® exam at the moment, you need to be aware that Project Communications Management is about establishing effective channels of communication with your stakeholders and distributing project information to them.
 Project Stakeholder Management, in contrast, is about eliciting feedback and ideas from the stakeholders and managing their concerns, using the Issue Log and change control mechanism.

 Velopi’s PMP® exam preparation courses cover Project Communications and Stakeholder Management, as well as the other eight knowledge areas.
-For more details of these courses, please visit our training page, or contact us directly.
+For more details about these courses, please visit our training page, or contact us directly.